- October 23, 2017

 The Cause of the Cause

 So why is driver fatigue such a major factor in large truck crashes?
 It starts with money.
 Many drivers are paid based on miles driven.
 While Federal regulations put limits on the number of miles and hours driven in a given day or week, drivers are often forced to circumvent the rules to improve their earnings.
-Even under the regulations, drivers can still drive up to 77 hours per week while amassing almost 8,000 of miles on the highway.
+Even under the regulations, drivers can still drive up to 77 hours per week while amassing almost 8,000 miles on the highway, which can contribute to factors causing truck accidents.
 There is also the fact that drivers often leave a sedentary lifestyle and don’t eat properly.
 Sleeping areas can be hard to find and sleeping quarters uncomfortable.

 Because of this lifestyle, drivers are frequently overweight.
 This can lead to another cause of lack of sleep — sleep apnea.